Big Brother 2023 (Dutch and Belgian TV series): Concept

 The secret room was also added.
 One housemate a week could gain access to that room by winning the Time Game.
 That housemate was helped in that room by the Live viewers.
 By doing the task in the secret room, the housemates were ranked.
 At the end there would be a reward for the best player.

 Broadcasts

-The first episode was pre-recorded on the evening of 6 January 2023 and simultaneously broadcast on RTL4 and RTL5 in the Netherlands, Play4 on Belgium on 9 January 2023.
+The first episode was pre-recorded on the evening of 6 January 2023 and simultaneously broadcast on RTL 4 and RTL 5 in the Netherlands, Play4 on Belgium on 9 January 2023.
 The Daily show aired from Monday to Friday with the live show on Saturday night.

 Housemates

 Eleven housemates entered the house during the launch.
 The following weeks five housemates were added.

 Twists

 Prize money

 In this season, the prize money started at €100.000.
 The prize money would decrease by housemates buying personal items or favors.
 The prize money could also increase by winning missions.